Glacier National Park Vacation Guide: Tips for Families

 Hike along McDonald Creek to take in the sights of McDonald Falls and Sacred Dancing Cascade, all in a peaceful, tree-filled setting.
 This easy trail is perfect for kids of all ages and offers a quick, relaxing way to enjoy the park’s natural beauty.

 For a bit more adventure, try the Avalanche Lake Trail.
-This 5-mile hike with a 730-foot elevation gain is more challenging but still manageable for older school-aged kids, around 8 and up, depending on their sense of adventure.
+This 5-mile hike with a 730-foot elevation gain is more challenging but still manageable for older school-aged kids, around 8 and up.
 And if you're the type of superdad who enjoys hiking with a 3-year-old on your shoulders, this one’s for you!
 The creek, lake, and waterfalls make it a favorite with the kids.

 East Glacier Hikes for All Ages: Wildlife Spottings and More